Introduction (for those new to this website):

 #2) What activities does Lead Safe Mama, LLC engage in to accomplish your goals?

-- We are also working on completing two books on the subject of childhood Lead-poisoning prevention and consumer goods toxicity.
+- BOOKS: Completing two books on the subject of childhood Lead-poisoning prevention and consumer goods toxicity.

 #3) How does Lead Safe Mama, LLC earn income?